Timeline

 Did you know?

 The Mount Pleasant Centre was the original Christ Church school building.
+The site was developed c.1846 through the donation made by Captain Septimum Palairet.

 -